 Simon Staffell is a UK government expert on extremist ideologies, counter terrorism and the Middle East.
 He has a PhD in Political Science and Government from the University of Sheffield and has lived and worked across the Arab World, having recently returned from a diplomatic posting in Cairo.

-Akil Awan is Associate Professor in Modern History, Political Violence and Terrorism at Royal Holloway, University of London.
+Akil N. Awan is Associate Professor of Modern History and Terrorism and Director of the Conflict, Violence and Terrorism Research Centre at Royal Holloway, University of London.

 Introduction — Simon Staffell & Akil Awan

 1. The “Islamic State” and al-Qa‘ida — Nelly Lahoud